Counselling With A Difference - Kaushika Shah MBACP

 I offer counselling in English, Gujarati and Hindi.

-I offer a safe, affordable, confidential professional service in 2 locations, NN1 and NN3, both providing disability access.
+I offer a safe, affordable, confidential professional service in one location, NN3, providing disability access.

 The initial phone communication will give us both a chance to start to get to know each other and see if you feel comfortable to have counselling sessions with me, with no obligation and commitment to attend any sessions if you feel it’s not right for you.
 We will also decide if my counselling practice is the right one for you.